 Where a stage or substage includes land to be vested, the survey plan will show:

 In respect to Lots 4001, 4002, 4003, 4004, 4005, 4006 (on the approved resource consent subdivision plans referenced in Appendix [1]), the lots must be vested in the Council as Local Purpose (Stormwater) Reserve.
 The Consent Holder must meet all costs associated with the vesting of the Local Purpose (Stormwater) Reserve/s.

+Advice note: Local Purpose (Stormwater) Reserves shall be vested in Council free of charge.

-In respect of Lot 1001 (on the approved resource consent subdivision plans referenced in Appendix [1]) the lots must be vested in the Council as Local Purpose (Recreation) Reserve provided the Council has entered into a sale and purchase agreement for the land prior to the Section 223 application.
-If a sale and purchase agreement is not reached, the land will become a balance lot and any conditions relating to vesting, landscaping, and ground conditions will become redundant.
-The Consent Holder must meet all costs associated with the vesting of the Local Purpose (Recreation) Reserve (if the sale and purchase agreement is in place).
+In respect of Lot 1001 (on the approved resource consent subdivision plans referenced in Appendix [1]) the lot must be vested in the Council as Local Purpose (Recreation) Reserve.
+The Consent Holder must meet all costs associated with the vesting of the Local Purpose (Recreation) Reserve.

+Advice Note: The purchase of the recreation reserve is addressed in the PDA.

 In respect of Lots 3001 – 3015 and Lots 3032 – 3034 (on the approved resource consent subdivision plans referenced in Appendix [1]) the lots must be vested in the Council as Local Purpose (Road) Reserve.
 The Consent Holder must meet all costs associated with the vesting of the Local Purpose (Road) Reserve/s.

 In respect of Lots 5001 – 5002 (on the approved resource consent subdivision plans referenced in Appendix [1]), the lots must be vested in the Council as Local Purpose (Wastewater) Reserve.
 The Consent Holder must meet all costs associated with the vesting of the Local Purpose (Wastewater) Reserve/s.

+Advice note: Local Purpose (Wastewater) reserves shall be vested in Council free of charge.

 Amalgamation Conditions (Jointly Owned Access Lots)